calculuswhiz/JSDF/README.md

 Things that didn't work:
 ------------------------
 The method described on [Douglas Crockford's website](http://javascript.crockford.com/private.html).
 This method is also described in *Javascript: The Good Parts* by the same author in 2008.
-Sorry, Mr. Crockford, I respect your work and your expertise, but didn't quite make the cut.
+Sorry, Mr. Crockford, I respect your work and your expertise, but that didn't quite make the cut.
 Here's me attempting the same thing from above:
 ```
 // Constructor:
 let MyClass = function(params){